 Seniors with dementia may resist performing activities where they feel like they’re being controlled.
 Do your best to encourage your loved one to do as much as safely possible on their own.
 For family members who have a bit of trouble determining how much help to offer, professional in-home caregivers are a great option for help as well.
 These individuals are trained to assist seniors with personal care activities, ensuring as much independence as possible while providing help with the utmost dignity and respect.

 It can be difficult and frustrating when an aging parent or loved one becomes combative, but keep in mind that seniors with dementia often base their own emotions off of those they trust.
 By controlling your emotions and staying calm and level headed, you are more likely to encourage your loved one to do as you ask.

 If you feel your loved one’s symptoms are more than you can care for independently, call (203) 955-1915 and request a complimentary, no-obligation consultation with a friendly Care Manager from Home Care Assistance of Fairfield.
-We are a trusted, local provider of senior home care, offering specialized dementia care for seniors in Fairfield and the surrounding communities.
+We are a trusted, local provider of senior home care, offering specialized dementia care for seniors in Westport and the surrounding communities.
 Learn how our trained caregivers can enhance safety, maximize comfort, and promote your loved one’s quality of life.